 - School boards must report data on K-8 computer science courses starting 2027-2028.

-- State Board to create an endorsement for teaching computer science in grades 5-12.
+- State Board to create an endorsement for teaching introductory computer science courses in grades 5-12.

-- Students entering 9th grade must complete a computer science and AI course for graduation starting 2028-2029.
+- Students entering 9th grade starting 2028-2029 must complete a computer science and AI course in any of grades 7-12 as a prerequisite for a high school diploma.

-- The course can be taken in grades 7-12 and counts toward graduation requirements.
+- The course can be taken in grades 7-12 and counts toward certain graduation requirements.

 - Transferring students after 11th grade are exempt from the computer science requirement.